The 6 Best Healthy Canned, Soft, & Wet Dog Foods

 - Quality Protein.
 A high-quality animal protein should always be the first ingredient in your dog’s food, so look for meat, poultry, and fish.
 Your dog needs a minimum of 18% protein, but most wet dog foods are much higher.

-- No Artificial Additives.
-If you compare the ingredients list for wet food versus dry food, the wet food list will probably be shorter but you still need to check for artificial colors, flavors, and preservatives.
+- No artificial additives If you compare the ingredient list for wet food versus dry food, the wet food list will probably be shorter, but you still need to check for artificial colors, flavors, and preservatives.
 These provide no benefit for your dog and could trigger a negative reaction.

 Keeping all of these things in mind, you’re now ready to learn how to choose the best wet dog food.
 Here’s what you need to know:

-How To Choose The Best Wet Dog Food?
+How Do You Choose the Best Wet Dog Food?

 How Much Wet Food Should You Feed Your Dog?